Appearance Tab

 Test Email Addresses

 Configure a list of email addresses used for sending test emails from the editor.
-When a team member clicks “Send Test” in the editor, these addresses are pre-populated.
+When a team member clicks “Send Test” in the editor, these addresses are pre-populated.- In the Appearance tab, find the Testing Emails section

 - Add email addresses